APA/UPA, Top-up scholarships and more

 - Top-up Scholarships

 - Other award offered in conjunction with APA/UPA

 - FAQ's and Tips for applicants

 Australian Postgraduate Awards (APA) are Commonwealth Government scholarships awarded to students of exceptional research potential to undertake a higher degree by research at an Australian university.
 The scholarships are provided to assist with general living costs.
-In 2013, 3,500 new APA places were available from the Commonwealth Government and the allocation to The University of Sydney was 347.

 Some faculties and departments also offer postgraduate research scholarships and top-up awards with the APA/UPA process (see Sections 3 and 4 of the information document below).